Family resource program: History

 Family resource programs grew out of a variety of movements and organizations.
 The settlement movement began in London, England in the 1800s with an aim to bring together people of different classes in order to form a common purpose.
 The first settlement house in Canada was established in 1902 and was called Evangelia.
 These houses could offer food, shelter and clothing as well as education provided by members who came into the community.
 They also provided programs for art and sport.
 Family resource programs also grew out of early maternal and child health programs such as the Victorian Order of Nurses.
 The parent education program Nobody's Perfect was established by Health Canada in 1987 and has become the model for many programs that followed.

 Toy libraries and drop-ins were major contributors to the current model of family resource programs.
 Joanna von Levetzow was a Toronto social worker who worked with children with disabilities and was interested in adapting toys to the physical needs of the children.
 She was inspired by the work of international toy lending libraries and worked to form an informal toy lending network in Ontario called the Canadian Association of Toy Libraries.
 In the beginning the members were mostly children's hospitals and treatment centres but others soon joined.
 In the mid-1970s, the National Task Force on Children's Play (under the jurisdiction of the Canadian Council of Children and Youth) were also defining the importance of play.
 Their findings led to the establishment of a Children's Play Resource Centre (CPRC, currently now part of the Society for Children and Youth of B.C.).
 Parent and family resource centres were beginning to open across the country.

 Sherryl Smith, a community outreach worker with the Preschool Parent Resource Centre in Ottawa, organized a national conference for these parent and family resource centers in 1981.
 From this conference came a recommendation to form a national association they could belong to and benefit from.
 Thus the Canadian Association of Toy Libraries became the Canadian Association of Toy Libraries and Parent Resource Centres (TLRC Canada) in 1988.
 This later became the Canadian Association of Family Resource Programs in 1994.
+The organization was rebranded as Families Canada in 2018.
 Family resource programs have continued to grow and diversify, leading to the over 2000 present in Canada today.